The Royal Experience: Visiting Okanagan Valley in the Summer

 Visiting the Okanagan Valley in the summer from an Escape Campervan depot

-The Okanagan Valley is conveniently located between two Escape Campervan depots – the Vancouver depot and the Calgary depot.
+The Okanagan Valley is conveniently located between two Escape Campervan depots – the Vancouver camper van rental site and the Calgary camper van rental location.
 Instead of renting roundtrip from the same depot, why not drive across the beautiful province of British Columbia to experience all that it has to offer?

 From Calgary, you can drive directly to the Okanagan Valley in about seven hours.
 But, luckily you’d be driving past beautiful locations such as Canmore, Banff, Lake Louise, Yoho, and Glacier National Park.
 Take the time to explore these infamous Canadian locations and landmarks while on your way to visiting the Okanagan Valley.
 Once you reach Okanagan Valley, it will be a complete change of scenery – from the towering snowy mountains of the Rockies to the desert oasis of Penticton and the valley.